Arnesh07/Django-Auth-App/README.md

 customized fields.

 #### 2. **views.py**
-- SignupView
+- SignupView:
 It takes use of the generic CreateAPIView of the DRF and uses the UserSerializer to create user objects.
-- LoginView
+- LoginView:
 This uses the APIView and overrides the POST request to call the `o/token/` endpoint to retrieve the token after authentication.
-- HomePageView
+- HomePageView:
 This is based on the endpoint `/home/`.
 If the user is authorized, this simply returns a simple HttpResponse.

 #### 3. **serializers.py**